yehaha9876/gitlab/doc/gitlab-geo/README.md

 the **exact order** they appear. **Make sure the GitLab version is the same on all nodes.**

-### Using Omnibus GitLab

 If you installed GitLab using the Omnibus packages (highly recommended):

-1. [Install GitLab Enterprise Edition][install-ee] on the server that will serve as the **secondary** Geo node.
+1. [Install GitLab Enterprise Edition from Omnibus packages (highly recommended)][install-ee] or [install GitLab Enterprise Edition from source][install-ee-source] on the server that will serve as the **secondary** Geo node.
 Do not login or set up anything else in the secondary node for the moment.
 1. [Upload the GitLab License](../user/admin_area/license.md) to the **primary** Geo Node to unlock GitLab Geo.
 1. [Setup the database replication](database.md)  (`primary (read-write) <-> secondary (read-only)` topology).
 1. [Configure SSH authorizations to use the database](ssh.md)